-I created a roux with flour and butter, added half & half and beer, and then whisked in the cheese and spicy brown mustard.
 The sauce is seriously delicious—I definitely dipped some pretzels into the sauce while the brats were cooking! 🙂

 And can we talk about that cheese sauce?
 It oozes out of the sandwich and pairs perfectly with the grilled brats and onions.